ericpretzel/allolib_playground/README.md

 # Eric's Allolib playground

 This is a fork of [Allolib Playground](https://github.com/AlloSphere-Research-Group/allolib_playground) for my personal projects in CMPSC 190D S24 at UCSB.

-TODO: the projects will be put in this readme when i actually make them

 ## Project 0: me and my boids
 Iteration 1 Video here: https://youtu.be/h7SJa4J97Pc